Towards Fair and Efficient Public Transportation: A Bus Stop Model: Efficiency

 \begin{itemize} \item[(a)] $\dyn[0, \bg] = \dyn[1, \bg] = \sum_{i\in N} (r_i - \ell_i)$ for all $\bg\in \{0,\dots, b\}$, \item[(b)] $\dyn[\dynlast, 0] = \infty$ for all $\dynlast\in \{1,\dots, m\}$. \end{itemize} Case~(b) captures the impossible situation of selecting at least one stop ($h>0$) while spending no budget.
 We prevent this case by setting the total cost to $\infty$.
 As we assume $b\le m$, in total the initialization takes $O(nm)$ time.

 For updating, we use the cost change function $\Delta$.
 For $\dynlast\in \{1,\dots, m\}$, and $\bg\in \{1,\dots, b\}$ we update as follows:

-That is, we consider the position of the stop $h'$ that precedes $\dynlast$ in the solution, and evaluate the cost reduction from adding $\dynlast$ to a solution that end with $h'$.
-Clearly, the updates can be computed in time $O(m)$, using the update formulas provided by \Cref{lem:update}.
-As we assume that $b\le m$, our table has at most $m^2$ entries, and can be filled in time $O(m^3)$.
-Hence, the total running time is $O(nm + m^3)$.
+That is, we consider the position of the stop $h'$ that precedes $\dynlast$ in the solution, and evaluate the cost reduction from adding $\dynlast$ to a solution that ends with $h'$.
+Clearly, the updates can be computed in time $O(m)$, using the precomputed values $\Delta(h,k)$.
+As we assume that $b < 2n$, our table has at most $2nm$ entries, and can be filled in time $O(nm^2)$.
+Hence, together with the precomputation of the values $\Delta(h,k)$ in time $O(nm^2)$ and initializing the table in time $O(nm)$, the total running time is $O(nm^2)$.